geoffsmith82/Symposium2023/README.md

 	read back to you.
 	![image](./VoiceRecognition/screenshot-hal9000.png)
   - [Image generation](./ImageGeneration)
-    - generate an image using text that you provide using OpenAI's DALLE-2 API.
+    - generate an image using text that you provide using OpenAI's DALLE-2 and DALLE-3 API.
 ### Providers Used/Available
   - Google - Text to Speech, LLM, Translate
   - Microsoft Azure - Text to Speech, GPT, Translate